 How to Create Reports for Dashboards in Sage Enterprise Intelligence

 Dashboards are a quick and effective way for decision makers to get detailed insight into your business data at a single glance.
 Quick and effective that is, once they’ve been created.
-It’s important to take the time to define what information you want included in your dashboards, and once they’re designed and created in Sage Enterprise Intelligence, you can embed your dashboards directly into Sage Enterprise Management (formerly Sage X3) and Sage 300 (formerly Accpac) so you can get a complete view of your data in one place.
+It’s important to take the time to define what information you want included in your dashboards, and once they’re designed and created in Sage Enterprise Intelligence, you can embed your dashboards directly into Sage X3t (also known as Sage Enterprise Management) and Sage 300 (formerly Accpac) so you can get a complete view of your data in one place.
 The first step is creating the reports, so how do we do that?

 Follow these steps for insight into how to create reports for dashboards in Sage Enterprise Intelligence (SEI), but keep in mind that when creating your own dashboard you should be designing reports specific to your needs.
 The reports we explain in these steps are only two examples of reports that can be created in SEI, but the solution’s functionality goes far beyond what we are discussing here today.

 How to Create Reports for Dashboards in SEI

 STEP 1: The first report we’ll use is a basic Sales Report by Company Code.
 This report can be found in the Command Center on the left side of the screen, under X3 > Sales > Orders > Orders by Customer.
 Double click to run the report, which will open the selection page in a pop up window where you can then apply filters.

 STEP 2: In the newly opened Selection Page pop up, you can select your preferred time frame.
 For the purposes of this example, we have set the filters for year (2016) & month (4).
 Click confirm and the report will run to the right of the Command Centre with the filters selected.